fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **Void** is a Linux distribution that is similar to Arch Linux in that it follows a rolling release model and uses a fast, lightweight package manager written in C that uses shell script packaging files for building its packages.
 A base install without a GUI is about 3GB in size.
+It has a fairly small development team, but I find it an interesting system.
+It boots rather fast by default and it has a nice air of Arch Linux-style simplicity.

+Void is ideal for experienced users that are content with the software in Void's relatively small repositories, prefer shell script for packaging, want a fast package manager, do not mind a command-line installation process, prefer runit to systemd, and would prefer the option to use musl instead of glibc.

 # Footnotes
 ~~~